-The drums are hydraulically driven, and the rotational speed can be varied from 0 to 1000 rpm from the windrower cab with the rotary knob on the Operator's console.
+The drums are hydraulically driven and the rotational speed can be varied from 0 to 1000 rpm from the windrower cab with the rotary knob on the operator's console.

-7 MAINTENANCE AND SERVICING
+7 MAINTENANCE/SERVICE

-The following instructions are provided to assist the operator in the use of the M150 and M200 Windrower.

-Detailed maintenance, service, and parts information are contained in the Service Instruction Manual and Parts Catalogs that are available from your MacDon Dealer.
+The following instructions are provided to assist the operator in the use of the M150 & M200 Windrower.
+Detailed maintenance, service, and parts information are contained in the Service Instruction Manual and Parts Catalogue that are available from your dealer.